-The Wake Forest University School of Divinity will invite up to ten admitted applicants to its campus in Winston-Salem, North Carolina the last week of February to discover how Wake Forest can transform their personal faith into a decision to lead.
+The Wake Forest University School of Divinity will invite up to ten admitted applicants to its campus in Winston-Salem, North Carolina February 26-27, 2015 to discover how Wake Forest can transform their personal faith into a decision to lead.

 The Samuel and Sarah Wait Graduate Fellowship in Theology and Ministry is the most selective and comprehensive of the School of Divinity’s merit awards.
 The fellowship includes full tuition and a $7,500 annual stipend.
 It is named for the University’s principal founders and is awarded to entering students who demonstrate strong potential for graduate-level work and exceptional promise for Christian ministry.
 Wait Fellowships are awarded each year to applicants with an undergraduate GPA of 3.6 or higher.
 The award is renewable for up to three academic years for those who maintain a minimum GPA of 3.3 or higher.

 The Frances and Charles R. Council Award provides full tuition and a $5,000 annual stipend for candidates who demonstrate exceptional academic ability and show financial need.
 The award is renewable for up to three academic years for those who maintain a minimum GPA of 3.3 or higher.
 Preference is given to candidates from North Carolina.

 The Jeanette Wallace Hyde Award provides full tuition and a $5,000 annual stipend for strong female candidates who demonstrate exceptional promise in religious leadership and strong academic ability.
 The award is renewable for up to three academic years for those who maintain a minimum GPA of 3.3 or higher.
 Preference is given to candidates from North Carolina.